 Although most Lego games tend to stick to a similar formula when it comes to gameplay, that formula isn’t necessarily a bad one.
 For example, maybe you’ve just finished playing a massive RPG like Persona 5 and need something to cleanse your palette; or perhaps you’re just looking for a fun, couch co-op game to play with a friend.
 Whatever’s your reasoning, you’re sure to find at least one Lego game based on a property you already enjoy.

-Keeping with this list’s superhero theme, we’ve included Lego Marvel Superheroes 2, a sequel that maintains the core Lego gameplay of the original while introducing some new features, such as the ability to manipulate time and a new four-player competitive Super Hero battle mode.
+Keeping with this list’s superhero theme, we’ve included Lego Marvel Superheroes 2, a sequel that maintains the core Lego gameplay of the original while introducing some new features.
+These include the ability to manipulate time and a new four-player competitive Super Hero battle mode.
 The game’s story is centered on Marvel superheroes from different eras and realities coming together to defeat the time-traveling villain Kang the Conqueror.

 Marvel Ultimate Alliance 3: The Black Order (Switch)